 Campral is not dangerous, but caution should be used when taking it.
 The drug may impair a person’s ability to operate heavy machinery, so users should avoid driving while taking it.

-A clinical trial at the University of North Carolina Chapel Hill found that people taking Campral had a much better chance at long-term recovery than those taking a placebo.
+One clinical trial found that people taking Campral had a much better chance at long-term recovery than those taking a placebo.
 Still, the researchers acknowledged some limitations.
-Campral is best for those dealing only with alcohol addiction.
 People abusing multiple substances at the same time were less successful with Campral than those facing alcohol dependency alone.